linux-integrity/ima-doc/ima-policy.rst

 While a good design should measure all security relevant events, there are good reasons to not simply "measure everything".

-As described below, only stable, mostly read-only, well known items should be measured.
+As described below, only stable, mostly read-only, well known files and other items should be measured.
 Examples are binaries, shared libraries, and system configuration files.
-Frequently changing items should not be measured.
+Frequently changing files should not be measured.
 Examples are log files or databases.

 1. **Performance**.
 The TPM is slow.
-This not an issue if items rarely change, since IMA tracks measurements and does not re-measure an item that has not changed.
-However, items that change often will cause frequent measurements, degrading performance.
+This not an issue if files rarely change, since IMA tracks measurements and does not re-measure a file that has not changed.
+However, files that change often will cause frequent measurements, degrading performance.

 2. **Event log size**: Each log record can be 300 bytes.
 A system